No, Republicans Are Not Better for the Economy

 That myth began immediately after the Civil War when Democrats demanded the government renege on the generous terms under which it had floated bonds during the war.
 When the Treasury put those bonds on the market, they were a risky proposition, but with the United States secure after the war, calculations changed, and Democrats charged that investors had gotten too good a deal…

 But I find this hard to swallow.
-People still believe this myth because of events way back in the late 1800s?
+People still believe this myth because of events all the way back in the late 1800s?
 Really???
 And surely the Great Depression under a Republican administration and the recovery under a Democratic one should have put that myth to rest, permanently.

-But there’s a difference between being pro-business and being pro-market.
-Business people in the US are uniquely willing to trade a less functional economy for greater gains to themselves.
-This causes greater inequality—which is bad for business—but they don’t care.
-As long as they can get a larger share of a smaller economy, they will prefer this to a rising tide lifting all boats.
-The American wealth class has always despised labor and harbored antipathy toward the poors, and will gladly sacrifice economic prosperity to punish them, even at a loss to themselves.
-By contrast, the wealthy class in Europe does not have the same level of sociopathy, so they have no inherent problem with redistribution or government spending, and they invest more in human capital.
-Being pro-business in the US simply means being for plutocracy and looting, and not for economic growth or financial success.
+The American wealth class has always despised workers and harbored antipathy toward the poor and will gladly sacrifice enhanced economic growth and prosperity to punish them, even at a loss to themselves.
+By contrast, the upper classes in Europe do not have the same level of antipathy, so they have no inherent problem with redistribution or government spending, and they invest more in their human capital.
+Being pro-business in the US simply means being for plutocracy and looting rather than for broad-based economic growth.

 What the paper actually says: “Some, maybe all, of these might be considered blends of good policy and good luck.
 But our empirical analysis does not attribute any of the partisan growth gap to fiscal or monetary policy.”
 Given that the divergence is nearly fifty percent when it comes to GDP, that's some remarkable luck, indeed.
 If only the Democrats had that kind of luck with elections.